-In my free time, I am working on a Freudian stand-up comedy routine.
-It's easy.
-All you have to do is mention Freud and everyone laughs at you.
+In my free time, I drink boba and make jokes on social media.
+I've been working on a Freudian stand-up comedy routine.
+It's pretty easy: All you have to do is mention Freud, and everyone laughs at you.

 M.A. in Counseling Psychology, CIIS

 B.A. in Sociology/Anthropology, Minor in Gender Studies, Lewis & Clark College

 Instructor, Coalition for Clinical Social Work at the San Francisco Center for Psychoanalysis (SF-CP)

 Former Director of Mental Health services at Francisco Middle School